seanway28/CSS-Portfolio/README.md

 # challenge-2-advanced-professional-portfolio

-his is a professional portfolio for Jeri Smith.
+This is a professional portfolio for Jeri Smith.
 In this portfolio you will find the following sections: about me, work, contact information, and a pdf resume.

 Built With

 HTML
 CSS

 Acceptance Criteria

 GIVEN I need to sample a potential employee's previous work WHEN I load their portfolio
 THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them